A photo of two bollards in a sidewalk at night.

 Hazard Analysis and Risk Analysis

 Traditional safety engineering methods can help to anticipate mistakes and their consequences.
 They help understand how individual mistakes in components can result in failures and bad outcomes at the system level.
 Many of these safety engineering methods, including those discussed here, have a long history and are standard tools in traditional safety-critical domains such as avionics, medical devices, and nuclear power plants.
 With the introduction of machine learning as unreliable components, anticipating and mitigating mistakes gets a new urgency, even in systems that are not traditionally safety-critical: As discussed in the introduction, with machine learning, we tend to try to solve ambitious problems with models that we do not fully understand and that may make mistakes.
-So even seemingly harmless web applications or mobile apps can take poor actions based on wrong model predictions, causing various forms of harm, such as stress, financial loss, discrimination, pollution, or bodily harm (see also chapters on Responsible Engineering).
+So, even seemingly harmless web applications or mobile apps can take poor actions based on wrong model predictions, causing various forms of harm, such as stress, financial loss, discrimination, pollution, or bodily harm (see also chapters on Responsible ML Engineering).
 Investing some effort in anticipating these problems early on can improve the user experience, avoid bad press, and avoid actual harm.

 Note that none of the methods we discuss will provide formal guarantees or can assure that all failures are avoided or at least anticipated.
 These methods are meant to provide structure and a deliberate process in a best-effort approach.
 These methods all foster deliberate engagement with thinking through possible failures and their consequences and thinking about how to avoid them before they cause harm.
 Through a collaborative process, they can guide groups of people, including engineers, domain experts, safety experts, and other stakeholders.
 The resulting documents are broadly understandable and can be updated and referenced later.
-While not perfect, such a best-effort approach is better than (a) no analysis or (b) analysis performed with ad-hoc practices, such as unstructured brainstorming.
+While not perfect, such a best-effort approach is better than (a) no analysis or (b) analysis performed with ad hoc practices, such as unstructured brainstorming.

 Fault Tree Analysis